kmsholcomb/docs-rackspace/doc/style-guide/quickstart.rst

 their goals and be successful.

 The Information Development team is ready to help turn your contributions into clear, concise, consistent, easy-to-read content for users.
 We do this, in part, by adhering to the standards that are defined in this style guide.
-The team doesn't expect contributors to know or adhere to any of these guidelines; however, if you are interested in improving your writing or learning some of the style standards at Rackspace, we invite you to explore the guidelines.
+The team doesn't expect contributors to know or adhere to all of these standards;
+however, if you are interested in improving your writing or learning some of the style standards at Rackspace, we invite you to explore them.

-They are divided into the following categories:

-- **Writing guidelines** provide advice for writing content that is clear, active, direct, and grammatically correct.
-In this section you'll encounter grammatical terms like *voice*, *tense*, and *mood*, but don't let that deter you from learning some fundamental standards for good technical writing.

-- **Style guidelines** provide information about how certain elements appear in Rackspace content—for example, how we show abbreviations, how we capitalize headings, whether we allow contractions, what formatting we apply to certain text.

-- **Terminology guidelines** provide advice for using accurate, consistent, and concise terminology in your content, and for writing for a global audience.

-- **Screenshot and diagram guidelines** provide instructions for when to use and how to create screenshots and diagrams to enhance your content.

-- **Release notes guidelines** provide instructions specifically for writing release notes for Rackspace Cloud services APIs.
-You can use these basic guidelines, however, when writing release notes for any product.

-The style guide includes hundreds of guidelines, but you can start with the following guidelines to help you boost the effectiveness of your writing.
+The style guide includes hundreds of guidelines, but you can start with the following ones to help you boost the effectiveness of your writing.

 .. list-table::
    :widths: 80 20